-Find out If LASIK Can Be Deducted on Your Taxes
+Find Out If LASIK Can Be Deducted From Your Taxes

 Laser eye surgery isn't covered by most medical insurance policies, but the Internal Revenue Service has some good news for you if you're thinking about having the procedure done.
 You can at least deduct the cost of the surgery on your tax return.

 According to IRS Publication 502 Medical and Dental Expenses, "You can include in medical expenses the amount you pay for eye surgery to treat defective vision, such as laser eye surgery or radial keratotomy."
 Unfortunately, when it comes to taxes, it's never quite that simple.

 First, it can help to define LASIK surgery so you know whether your procedure qualifies.
 Laser-assisted eye surgery or vision correction is a refractive surgery most often done on an outpatient basis.
 It's commonly used to correct nearsightedness, farsightedness, and astigmatism.
 A laser is used to reshape the cornea—the round dome located at the front of the eye.
 This enhances the way the eye focuses light onto the retina at the back of the eye and improves vision.

 What the IRS Views As a Medical Expense